Westfield River near Norwich Bridge Massachusetts

 Upper Westfield River WMA

-Important public coldwater habitat with WMA regulations and rugged access.
+Important public coldwater habitat with WMA rules and rugged access.

 C.M.
 Gardner State Park